CGLemon/Sayuri/docs/COMPILE.md

 ## Windows

-To compile the executable, we provide a ```.bat``` file that supports both CPU and GPU versions.
+To compile the executable file, we provide a ```build.bat``` file that supports both CPU and GPU versions.
 For the CPU version, we default to using Eigen as the backend.
-For the GPU version, CUDA is used as the backen
+For the GPU version, CUDA is used as the backend.

 Before you begin, you must first download and install Visual Studio 2022/2019 along with the necessary C++ libraries.
-After installation, execute the following commands.
-It's crucial to run these commands from the ```x64 Native Tools Command Prompt for VS XXX``` environment or PowerShell.
+Once installed, run the commands below from the ```x64 Native Tools Command Prompt for VS XXX``` environment or PowerShell.

 ### CPU Version

 This version requires the GCC compiler.
-You can use MinGW for this.
+You can use MinGW for this purpose.
 To compile the CPU version, enter:

     .\build.bat gcc